-- 3.1 There are a number of stages in any redundancy situation, briefly described as follows: - Consultation - Selection (identification of redundant post) - Employee advised of initial selection proposal - Employee makes representation - Dismissal - Right of Appeal - 3.2 Before starting the process in a school, the Headteacher must submit their proposal to make changes which may result in redundancies, to the Head of Governance and People who will seek authorisation from the CEO.
-Once the proposal has been authorised two committees, the Selection Committee (SC) and the Appeal Committee (AC) are established.
-The selection committee must include the headteacher, one local governor and a member of the executive leadership team or a regional effectiveness lead.
-The appeal committee, and the CEO or Head of Governance and People.
-The Head of Governance and People should be contacted prior to any proposal that may result in redundancy is considered. - 3.3 Before starting the process of redundancy in the central team or a restructure across the Trust that may result in redundancies, the Trust Board needs to formally ratify the proposal to make any changes which may result in redundancies.
-For a restructure that may result in redundancies in the central team re is recommended the Trust Board appoint a selection committee made up of two members of ELT and a Trustee and an appeals committee of two Trustees and a CEO not previously involved in the selection committee.
-For a Trust-wide restructure that may result in redundancies it is recommended a selection committee made up of two members of the ELT (not the CEO) and a Trustee is established and an appeals committee of two Trustees and the CEO.
+- 3.1 There are a number of stages in any redundancy situation, briefly described as follows: - Consultation - Selection (identification of redundant post) - Employee advised of initial selection proposal - Employee makes representation - Dismissal - Right of Appeal - 3.2 Before starting the process the school's full local governing board needs to formally ratify the proposal to make changes which may result in redundancies at the school.
+It is recommended that at this point the local governing board appoint two committees of three governors each; the Selection Committee (SC) and the Appeal Committee (AC).
+If the local governing board cannot convene two committees, the Chair of Governors must contact the Head of Governance and People who will seek the support of local governors from other DGAT schools. - 3.3 Before starting the process of redundancy in the central team, the Trust Board needs to formally ratify the proposal to make changes which may result in redundancies within the central team.
+It is recommended that at this point the Trust Board appoint two committees of three Trustee's each; the Selection Committee (SC) and the Appeal Committee (AC).